Posts Tagged ‘three questions’

 “What experience do I have that others might find useful?”

-How these questions are explained to attendees is described in detail in my book.
-There are no wrong answers to the three questions, and attendees can answer them by publicly sharing as little or as much as they wish.
-What I find wonderful about roundtable sharing is how the atmosphere invariably changes as people speak; from a subdued nervousness about talking in front of strangers to an intimacy that grows as people start to hear about topics that engage them, discover kindred spirits, and learn of unique experiences and expertise available from their peers.
-When sharing is over, both a sense of comfort and excitement prevail: comfort arising from the knowledge attendees have of their commonalities with others, and excitement at the thought that they now have the rest of the conference to explore the connections and possibilities that the roundtable has introduced.
+I describe in detail how to explain these questions to attendees in my book Conferences That Work.
+There are no wrong answers to the three questions.
+Participants can answer them by publicly sharing as little or as much as they wish.
+What I find wonderful about the sharing is how the atmosphere invariably changes as people speak; from a subdued nervousness about talking in front of strangers to an intimacy that grows as people start to hear about topics that engage them, discover kindred spirits, and learn of unique experiences and expertise available from their peers.
+When sharing is over, both a sense of comfort and excitement prevail.
+Comfort arising from the knowledge attendees have of their commonalities with others.
+Excitement at the thought that they now have the rest of the conference to explore the uncovered connections and possibilities.